oseji/oseji/README.md

 I spend my days crafting websites that actually slap, we're talking responsive, interactive, and straight-up gorgeous.
 I'm self-taught and proud, powered by coffee and pure determination 💻 currently vibing with:

-React (my beloved)
+- React (my beloved)
-Clean code (most of the time)
+- Clean code (most of the time)
-Making things pretty (it's a lifestyle)
+- Making things pretty (it's a lifestyle)
-Web animations (obsessed with GSAP and making things come alive ✨)
+- Web animations (obsessed with GSAP and making things come alive ✨)

-here to build cool stuff and maybe break the internet (in a good way) 🚀
+I'm here to grow, collaborate and  build cool stuff that may break the internet (in a good way) 🚀

-I love working with **React** and **TailwindCSS**, bringing designs to life, and adding a touch of magic with animations! 🪄 When I'm not coding, you'll probably find me exploring new tech, leveling up my skills, or binge-watching something awesome. 🎥🍿

-I'm all about growing, collaborating, and building cool stuff.
-Let’s make something amazing together! 🌟

 ---